colinlienard/raycast-mistral/README.md

 ## Setup API Key

-Go to the [Mistral AI console website](https://console.mistral.ai/api-keys), create an account if you don't have one, and create a new API key.
+Go to the [Mistral AI console website](https://console.mistral.ai/api-keys), create an account if you don't have one, and create a new API key (you might have to wait one minute before the API key is ready).

 ## License